NiviRocks/DataStructureAlgorithms/README.md

 # DataStructureAlgorithms
 *Find various Data Structure Algorithms in C ahead*
-## Find the Direct Link for Codes of Algorithms here 👉
+## Find the Direct Link and Explaination for Codes of Algorithms here 👉
 > ***[Krushkal's Algorithm](https://github.com/NiviRocks/DataStructureAlgorithms/Krushkals.c)***
  - This algorithm finds the Minimum Spanning Tree (MST) for a connected undirected weighted Graph.
  - The algorithm uses structure to represent graph: